acampove/rx_run3/README.md

 --> Wednesday <--
 ```

-# Future tools

 ## coned

-Utility used to edit SSH connection list, it should have the following behavior:
+Utility used to edit SSH connection list, has the following behavior:

 ```bash
 #Prints all connections